Sarah Gandapur

-Sarah Jawaid, better known by her label name Sarah Gandapur, is a popular Pakistani fashion designer and Fashion journalist.
+Sarah Gandapur is a Pakistani fashion designer and fashion journalist.
 She rose to prominence by exhibiting number of fashion shows and fashion weeks.
 She also debuted as a costume designer for films and was awarded ARY Film Award for Best Costume Design for Chambaili.

-Personal life

-Sarah was born Sarah Javed in Peshawar, Pakistan to Muslim parents.
-Her father wanted her to become a lawyer, but Sarah attended Lahore School of Fashion Design and opened her clothing label after graduating in 2005.

 Career

-Sarah started her career in 2005 after her graduation fashion designing.
-She started in-house studio and take orders on special demands, later in 2007 she established herself as one of leading fashion designers for women.
-At one point she started designing for men as well, but renewed her focus on clothing for women as by her own account men's clothing was not her forte.
+Sarah started her career in 2005 after graduating fashion design.
+She started an in-house studio and took orders on special demands.
+Later in 2007, she established herself as one of the leading fashion designers for women.
+At one point she started designing for men as well, but renewed her focus on clothing for women; as by her own account, men's clothing was not her forte.

-Clothing line

-Sarah designs only for Women, and has several exclusive clothing lines including: